 In that case, you can write a “Definitive Guide to Taxes for Freelancers” or “Definitive Guide to Tax Breaks for Freelancers.”

-It’s about Love and Practicality Combined
+It’s About Passion and Practicality Combined

 Your primary career goal must be about what you love to do.
 Otherwise, why would you want to do it?